 - 1. Direct investment policy of the most recent year: The Company's direct investment policy focused on integration of overseas resources in the most recent year.
-For the time being, among the Company's overseas investees, except Shanghai United Can Co., Ltd., due to equipments impairment loss, and Sunshui Changlee United Container Co., Ltd. in Fonshan City, due to the stretch film product development less than expectation, and GCM PACKAGING (VIETNAM) CO., LTD., due to disposition of slow moving stock, suffered losses, the other three overseas investees continued to earn profit.
-In the future, the Company will increase the production and sales volume of Sunshui Changlee United Container Co., Ltd. and GCM PACKAGING (VIETNAM) CO., LTD., and also use its best effort to cut the product cost to improve both companies' losses. - 2.
+For the time being, among the Company's overseas investees, except Sunshui Changlee United Container Co., Ltd. in Fonshan City, due to the stretch film product development less than expectation, the other five overseas investees continued to earn profit.
+In the future, the Company will improve capacity utilization and production efficiency of Sunshui Changlee United Container Co., Ltd. and also use its best effort to cut the product cost to improve companies' losses. - 2.
 Investment plan for the year ahead: In the upcoming year, the Company will integrate existing resources, remodel or re-layout the existing production lines primarily, and implement the product differentiation strategy timely.